Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Policy Modification

-We summarize our approach to policy modification below: \begin{enumerate} \item Offline, collect a backup dataset $D_B$ of safe trajectories which do not enter $C(\epsilon)$. \item Online, use $\pi$ but switch to the backup safety mode if the look-ahead plan $x_{1:H}$ enters $C(\epsilon)$ (at a timestep $t_w$). \item When first switching to the backup safety mode, find the nearest trajectory $\tau_B$ to the current state $x_0$ with nearest state $x_B \in \tau_B$ achieved at time $t_B$. \item While in the backup safety mode, increment $t_B$ and apply $\pi_B$ to steer to tracking targets $\{x_B^t)\}_{0:H} \in \tau_B$.
+We summarize our approach to policy modification below: \begin{enumerate} \item Offline, collect a backup dataset $D_B$ of safe trajectories which do not enter $C(\epsilon)$. \item Online, use $\pi$ but switch to the backup safety mode if the look-ahead plan $x_{1:H}$ enters $C(\epsilon)$ (at a timestep $t_w$). \item When first switching to the backup safety mode, find the nearest trajectory $\tau_B$ to the current state $x_0$ with nearest state $x_B \in \tau_B$ achieved at index $t_B$. \item While in the backup safety mode, increment $t_B$ and apply $\pi_B$ to steer to tracking targets $\{x_B^t)\}_{0:H} \in \tau_B$.
 Also, add linear constraints to avoid $C(\epsilon)$, one per $C_i$. \item Release the backup safety mode after a maximum elapsed time or if the current state $x_0$ is now close enough to $\tau_B$ and the original alert time $t_w$ has passed. \end{enumerate}

 A straightforward approach to improving the safety of $\pi$ would be to add constraints to avoid $C(\epsilon)$ at all times and forgo using a backup policy.
-However, modifying $\pi$ to avoid $C(\epsilon)$ causes a distribution shift over the visited states, violating the IID assumption used to calibrate $C(\epsilon)$, and can still result in high error rates as shown in Section~\ref{sec: policy_mod_exp}.
+However, modifying $\pi$ to avoid $C(\epsilon)$ causes a distribution shift over the visited states, and in particular, significant distribution shift over the resulting error distribution $F$.
+By design $C(\epsilon)$ covers none of the new errors under the constrained policy and new errors in the region $\cur{A} \setminus C(\epsilon)$ can yield potentially high error rates (as shown in Section~\ref{sec: policy_mod_exp}).
 By nominally using $\pi$ and switching to $\pi_B$ upon alert, there is no distribution shift until alert.
-Thus, the warning system remains calibrated, reliably detecting unsafe states in the look-ahead plan.
-Because we switch to $\pi_B$ preemptively using alerts in the look-ahead plan, we can hope there is still time for a well-tuned $\pi_B$ to steer to the safe data $\tau_B$ before reaching an unsafe state.
-Implicitly, this requires sufficiently diverse backup trajectories in $D_B$ so that $\tau_B$ is close enough to reasonably be reached using $\pi_B$.
+This keeps the warning system calibrated, reliably detecting unsafe states in the look-ahead plan.
+Because we switch to $\pi_B$ preemptively using alerts in the look-ahead plan, we can hope there is time for a well-tuned $\pi_B$ to steer to $\tau_B$ before reaching an unsafe state.
+Implicitly, this requires diverse backup trajectories in $D_B$ so that $\tau_B$ is close enough to be reached using $\pi_B$.